supertestnet/whisper-addresses/README.md

 # Whisper Addresses
-A BIP47 ripoff that uses javascript interpreters for backward compatibility
+A BIP47 ripoff with javascript interpreters for backward compatibility

 # Testnet Demo